 Learn more from our volunteers.
 Read their Kenya blogs. »

-Volunteers will be building a water system to support a school garden that will provide food for children who often only get one meal a day.
+Volunteers in Kenya will be building a water system to support a school garden that will provide food for children who often only get one meal a day.
 Those children often have difficulty focusing on their studies because of hunger.

 The goal is to harvest rain water for schools to use in a garden at the school.
 Items used in this project would be gutters, water tanks, pipes and fittings.
 The school leaders want to make the lunch program self sustaining by growing their own food so that meals can be provided to all children.

 - Saturday, May 5 and Sunday, May 6 – Team arrives in Kenya; check in to hotel

 - Monday, May 7 to Friday, May 11– PROJECT WORK in Naro Moru